jonathf/jonathf/README.rst

 I love doing research, and if it weren't for the tedious paper and funding application writing, I'd likely still be doing that.
-Instead I work for `Expert Analytics <https://expertanalytics.no>`_, where I mostly work as a programmer and data scientist, and have a lot more fun there.
+Instead I work for `Expert Analytics <https://expertanalytics.no>`_, where I mostly work as a programmer and data scientist, and have a lot fun.

 .. image:: https://github-readme-stats.vercel.app/api?username=jonathf